Patagonia Women's Centered Tights - 27"

-For layering, yoga and everyday wear, these tights are close-fitting to the ankle and made of a bluesign® approved fabric blend that wicks moisture, dries quickly and feels like cotton.
+For layering, yoga and everyday wear, these tights wick moisture, dry quickly and feel like cotton.
+Fair Trade Certified™ sewing.

-- Wide waistband is flattering and has hidden ½" elastic to keep the pants in place as you move
+- Flattering wide waistband features hidden ½" elastic to keep pants in place as you move

 - Contoured side seams are rolled to the back and follow the shape of your leg for comfort

 - Solids: 8.5-oz 85% nylon/15% spandex jersey.
 Heathers: 8-oz 87% polyester/13% spandex heathered jersey.
 Prints: 8.9-oz 89% recycled polyester/11% spandex jersey.
 Fair Trade Certified™ sewing.
 Fabric is certified as bluesign® approved

 Patagonia has worked with bluesign technologies since 2000 to evaluate and reduce resource consumption in our materials supply chain, and to assist us with managing the chemicals, dyes and finishes used in the process. bluesign technologies, based in Switzerland, works at each step in the textile supply chain to approve chemicals, processes, materials, and products that are safe for the environment, safe for workers, and safe for the end customers.

 In 2007, Patagonia became the first brand to officially join the network of bluesign® system partners.

 Any fabric you see that’s bluesign® approved offers the highest level of consumer safety by employing methods and materials in their manufacture that conserve resources and minimize impacts on people and the environment.